 The ten subjects for these works are:-

-The ten works are shown on this site over ten separate pages, links are from the titles above or from the bottom of the individual pages.
+The ten works are shown on this site over ten separate pages, links are located at the bottom of the individual pages.